freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 140.1

 Add another column to the table named `available`.
-Make it a `boolean` and has a constaint of `NOT NULL`.
+Make it a `boolean` and has a constraint of `NOT NULL`.
 Also give it a default value of `TRUE`.
 This will be set to `false` when someone rents out a bike.

 #### HINTS